Sebastes norvegicus: Fishery

-One of the main fishing areas of the rose fish is the Irminger Sea between Iceland and southeastern Greenland.
+One of the main fishing areas of the rock fish is the Irminger Sea between Iceland and southeastern Greenland.

 While annual catches during the 1980s and 90s were less than 20 kilotons, this has increased dramatically since 1999, to between 40 and 60 kilotons.
 In 2000, almost 80 kilotons were caught.
 Since then, annual catch has declined back to between 40 and 60 kilotons.
 The meat of this fish is almost always sold filleted, often frozen.

 Since the mid-2000s, populations have been considered severely overfished.
-According to Greenpeace, some populations are no longer reproducing sufficiently, and their chances of recovery are slim.
-In 2010, Greenpeace International added the rose fish to its seafood red list.
+According to Greenpeace International, some populations are no longer reproducing sufficiently, and their chances of recovery are slim.
+In 2010, Greenpeace added the rock fish to its seafood red list.
 It is also on WWF's list of fish species to avoid, unless the fishery is certified by MSC.

-In Canada's Gulf of St. Lawrence, the fish is reported to be enjoying a "booming population", leading Atlantic provinces to compete for shares of the fishery, estimated to be able to reach 50,000 tonnes of catch annually.
+In Canada's Gulf of St. Lawrence, the fish was reported to be enjoying a "booming population" in 2021, leading Atlantic provinces to compete for shares of the fishery, estimated to be able to reach 50,000 tonnes of catch annually.